Criteria

 GOLD classification of exacerbation severity:[1]

-• Mild: requires treatment with short-acting bronchodilators only
+• Mild: required treatment with short-acting bronchodilators only

-• Moderate: requires treatment with short-acting bronchodilators plus antibiotics and/or oral corticosteroids
+• Moderate: required treatment with short-acting bronchodilators and oral corticosteroids, and possibly antibiotics too

-• Severe: patient requires hospital admission or visit to the emergency department.
-Acute respiratory failure may also occur in severe exacerbation.
+• Severe: patient required hospital admission or visit to the emergency department.
+Acute respiratory failure may also have occured.

-GOLD classification of hospitalized patients with acute exacerbations of COPD:[1]
+GOLD classification of severity in hospitalized patients with acute exacerbations of COPD:[1]

 No respiratory failure